Baguio Philippines Travel Guide: Hotels, What to Do & Itinerary

 Le Monette B&B is a top-rated budget accommodation along Carino Street.
 It is a mere 4-minute drive and a 12-minute walk to Burnham Park and the commercial establishments along Session Road.
 This humble and affordable bed and breakfast place is well-loved by both leisure and business travelers.

-Le Monette B&B has standard rooms for 2-4 persons, family rooms for 5-8 persons, dormitory beds, and one whole house for 16 persons.
-Their rooms have free wi-fi, hot showers, electric kettles, and dining utensils.
+Le Monette B&B has standard rooms for 2 to 4 persons, family rooms for 5 to 8 persons, dormitory beds, and one whole house for 16 persons.
+Their rooms have WiFi, hot showers, electric kettles, and dining utensils.

 Guests also have free access to the kitchen and are allowed to cook their own meals.
 Le Monette serves breakfast on request as well.
-But you can also opt to go to their Thai restaurant located within the premises.
+You can also opt to go to their Thai restaurant located within the premises.

 What to See and Do in Baguio

-From sightseeing, family-friendly activities, to history and culture, Baguio has plenty of tourist attractions that are perfect for any type of traveler.
-There are a lot of Baguio tourist spots to visit when you go sightseeing around the city, including historical landmarks, parks, gardens, museums, camps, and cultural villages.
+From sightseeing and family-friendly activities to history and culture, Baguio has plenty of tourist attractions that are perfect for any type of traveler.
+There are a lot of Baguio tourist spots to visit, including historical landmarks, parks, gardens, museums, camps, and cultural villages.

 Video by the Philippine Department of Tourism